Pseudaelurus: Taxonomy and phylogeny

-Traditionally all the Pseudaelurus-grade species from Europe, Asia, and North America have been assigned to a single genus, even though the paraphyletic nature of the group has often being noted.
+Traditionally, all the Pseudaelurus-grade species from Europe, Asia, and North America have been assigned to a single genus, even though the paraphyletic nature of the group has often been noted.
 Several authorities have split Pseudaelurus into separate genera or subgenera, including Hyperailurictis, Styriofelis, Miopanthera and Schizailurus.
 These different groups of Pseudaelurus-grade felids are often considered to have given rise to later felid lineages.

 The genus Styriofelis was originally proposed in 1929 by Kretzoi for the species Pseudaelurus turnaeunsis.
 Kretzoi also proposed the genus Hyperailurictis for the North American species Pseudaelurus intrepidus, and Miopanthera for Ps. lorteti.
 In 1964, Beaumont elaborated on Kretzoi's proposal and split Pseudaelurus into three separate genera: Pseudaelurus for the European Ps. quadridentatus, Schizailurus for Ps. lorteti, and Hyperailurictis for Ps. intrepidus.

 Taxonomic history

-In 1843, the paleontologist de Blainville published a description of a felid cranium and lower jaw fragment from Sansan, France.
+In 1843, the paleontologist H.M. de Blainville published a description of a felid cranium and lower jaw fragment from Sansan, France.
 He assigned these fossils to a new species, Felis quadridentata.
 The cranium was later reassigned to another species, but in 1850 the lower jaw fragment was assigned to a new genus by Paul Gervais as Pseudaelurus quadridentatus, due to having certain primitive features.

 In 1858, Joseph Leidy described the species Felis intrepidus, from North America, and reassigned the species as Pseudaelurus intrepidus in 1869.
 After that discovery, another eight species of Pseudaelurus would be described in North America, but only five are still considered valid.

 In 1872, Henri Filhol described the species Pseudaelurus edwardsi from France, but the species was reassigned to the nimravid genus Eofelis in 2000.

 In 1882, a second species from Europe was described as Pseudaelurus turauensis, and a third species, Pseudaelurus lorteti, in 1899.
 The fourth European species, Pseudaelurus romieviensis, was described in 1934.
 In addition, the species Pseudaelurus transitorius was described in 1892, but most later authors considered it a synonym of P. turnaeunsis.

 In 1914, fossils from Africa were described and assigned to the species Pseudaelurus africanus.
-However, the species was later reassigned to first the genus Metailurus and finally to Afrosmilus.
+However, the species was later reassigned, first to the genus Metailurus, and then finally to Afrosmilus.

 In Asia, the first description of Pseudaelurus was in 1910, when a fragmentary fossil was assigned to Pseudaelurus chinjiensis; however, it was reassigned in 1915 to the new genus Sivaelurus.
 The next appearance of Pseudaelurus-grade felids in Asia wasn't until 1986, when a lower jaw fragment and some dental fragments were assigned to the species Pseudaelurus lorteti.
 In 1990, the species Pseudaelurus guangheensis was described.
 In 1998, a second Asian species, Pseudaelurus cuspidatus, was also described.
 Both of the Asian species are known only from fragmentary fossils.